 This dream has been only partly realized, says Sanders, who spoke to the Journeys group before they left.
 Racial bias still influences the wages, opportunities, and housing afforded to Cubans of African ancestry.
 “But there is a difference [from the US] that you notice almost immediately,” he says.
 “Cubans will say they are Cubans first, not Afro-Cubans.
 Nationality before race.”

 Christine Hines 13C

-The Emory group visited historic sites such as Playa Giron (the Bay of Pigs) and Revolutionary Square, with its building-high likenesses of Che Guevara and Fidel Castro, and visited a surprising array of churches, from Catholic to Greek Orthodox, a synagogue service, a Methodist seminary, and a Muslim prayer service in an imam’s home.
+The Emory group visited historic sites such as Playa Giron (the Bay of Pigs) and Revolutionary Square, with its building-high likenesses of Che Guevara and Camilo Cienfuegos, and visited a surprising array of churches, from Catholic to Greek Orthodox, a synagogue service, a Methodist seminary, and a Muslim prayer service in an imam’s home.
 Tours of a community center for older Cubans and a Jewish center’s program for children resulted in impromptu singing and dancing.
 Cultural experiences like cigar rolling (and sampling), a cabaret show and a jazz club, a farmer’s market, and an afternoon swimming in the warm turquoise waters of the Straits of Florida offered chances to mingle with locals.